manifoldmarkets/manifold/backend/api/knowledge.md

 To add a new API endpoint, follow these steps:

 1. Create a new file for the endpoint in the `backend/api/src` directory.
+Each endpoint should be in a new file.
 2. Implement the endpoint logic in the new file.
 3. Add the endpoint schema to `common/src/api/schema.ts`, including props, return type, and other information.
 4. Update `backend/api/src/app.ts`: